sunpy/sunpy.org/_posts/2016-01-01-Monthly-Update.md

 On 11th to 15th of January at the University of Sheffield there will be a 5 day workshop, with the first two days being a two day Software Carpentry workshop, teaching bash, git and Python.
 While the rest of the week covers more SunPy and Astropy specific topics.
 More information can be found on the website: [http://openastronomy.org/2016-01-11-Sheffield/](http://openastronomy.org/2016-01-11-Sheffield/)

-There are still places availble, you can register here: [http://goo.gl/forms/Jv5ocjMo71](http://goo.gl/forms/Jv5ocjMo71).
+There are still places available, you can register here: [http://goo.gl/forms/Jv5ocjMo71](http://goo.gl/forms/Jv5ocjMo71).

 ### <a name="devmeetings"></a> Weekly Developer Discussions